2 Suzzallo and Allen Libraries

 At the main entrance, look up and you’ll see three carved stone figures.
 They are “Thought,” “Inspiration,” and “Mastery.”
 Just something to think about as you pass through the doors.

-From the Reading Room, you can take the stairs or elevator back down to the first floor.
-The first floor is where you’ll find the main Circulation Desk where you can pick up items placed on hold and check out books with your Husky Card.
-Across from the Circulation Desk, you’ll find hundreds of movies and TV shows on Blu-ray and DVD that you can check out for free!
-Rewatch an old favorite, or find a new one here.
-Continue down the hall and you’ll enter the more modern Allen Library, which was added in 1990.
+Keep going down the hall to find the main Circulation Desk, where you can pick up items placed on hold and check out books with your Husky Card.
+Across from the Circulation Desk, there are hundreds of DVDs of movies and TV series that you can borrow for free!
+Continue down the hall, and you’ll enter the more modern Allen Library, which was added in 1990.

-Take the stairs or elevator down to the Ground Floor.
-In the airy, light-filled Allen Library lobby, you’ll see ravens flying overhead- they’re part of an art installation called “Raven Brings Light to this House of Stories,” which is based on a Native American Pacific Northwest Coast story.
+Take the stairs or elevator down to the ground floor.
+In the airy, light-filled Allen Library lobby, you’ll see ravens flying overhead—they’re part of an art installation called “Raven Brings Light to this House of Stories,” which is based on a Native American Pacific Northwest Coast story.
 The title in Lushootseed is:

-There’s also a doughnut-shaped Information Desk at the bottom of the stairs where you can check out books and get help with research.
+There is an information desk at the bottom of the stairs where you can check out books and get help with research.

 Have a question or need help?
 Contact uwlib-ussteam@uw.edu.